-(V-ID) On T&T or tilt columns, with the chisel mark at 12 o'clock the lower end of the column must have its clamp bolt horizontal and passing through the 12 o'clock position on the column shaft (As shown in the photograph on page 2.)
+(VIS-IDEN) On tilt columns, with the chisel mark at 12 o'clock the lower end of the column (the part that connects to the separate intermediate steering shaft) must have its clamp bolt horizontal and passing through the 12 o'clock position on the column shaft.
 Note that there is a notch on the steering column lower shaft that allows the clamp bolt to pass through.
 So the chisel mark on the upper steering column shaft and the notch on the lower steering column shaft must both be at 12 o'clock when the steering column is on center.